nathanburgess/dotfiles/README.md

 # Installation
-`git clone https://github.com/nathanburgess/dotfiles ~/dotfiles && cd ~/dotfiles && ./install.sh && cd && rm -fR ~/dotfiles`
+`git clone https://github.com/nathanburgess/dotfiles ~/dotfiles && sudo ~/dotfiles/install.sh && rm -fR ~/dotfiles`

 ## A note on CMDer
 There appears to be a bug on commander where the colored output gets messed up and a lot of the background turns white.
 To fix, simply enter `clear` into CMDer.